Australian Institute of Health and Welfare (2022) National Core Maternity Indicators, AIHW, Australian Government, accessed 08 October 2022.

 PDF | 3.7Mb

-Title: Apgar score of less than 7 at 5 minutes for births at or after term, by State/territory of birth and all Australia, 2007 to 2019.
+Apgar score of less than 7 at 5 minutes for births at or after term, by State/territory of birth and all Australia, 2004 to 2020.

-This chart shows the proportion of babies with an Apgar score of less than 7 at 5 minutes for births at or after term, by state/territory of birth, 2007 to 2019.
+This chart shows the proportion of babies with an Apgar score of less than 7 at 5 minutes for births at or after term, by state/territory of birth, 2004 to 2020.
 Data can be viewed for each state/territory of birth, and for all Australia.
-The proportion of babies with an Apgar score of less than 7 at 5 minutes for births at or after term, for all Australia showed an increasing trend from 0.9% in 2004 to 2006, peaking at 1.4% in 2016, with rates of 1.3% in 2017, 2018 and 2019.
+The proportion of babies with an Apgar score of less than 7 at 5 minutes for births at or after term, for all Australia showed a gradually increasing trend from 0.9% in 2004, peaking at 1.4% in 2016, with rates stabilising at 1.3% in all years since then.

-An Apgar score of 7 or more at 5 minutes after birth indicates the baby is adapting well to the environment, while a score of less than 7 indicates complications for the baby (AIHW 2021).
-Between 2004 and 2019 there has been a noticeable increase in the incidence of babies born at or after term with an Apgar score less than 7 at 5 minutes.
+An Apgar score is based on five characteristics of the baby: skin colour, pulse, breathing, muscle tone and reflex irritability.
+Each characteristic is given between 0 and 2 points, with a total score between 0 and 10 points.
+An Apgar score of 7 or more at 5 minutes after birth indicates the baby is adapting well to the environment, while a score of less than 7 indicates an increased risk of complications for the baby (AIHW 2022).
+Between 2004 and 2020 there has been a small increase in the incidence of babies born at or after term with an Apgar score less than 7 at 5 minutes.
 The cause of this change is not clear.

 Apgar scores at 5 minutes of less than 7 are not specific to any condition and may reflect congenital anomaly, prematurity, perinatal infection, effects of drugs given to the mother for pain relief or anaesthesia, ineffective resuscitation or prolonged hypoxia before birth (Li et al. 2013).
 Maternal factors such as increased maternal age, obesity, maternal morbidity, especially diabetes, and maternal smoking during pregnancy, may contribute to a baby being born with a low Apgar score (Kharkova et al. 2017; Straube et al. 2010; Zhu et al. 2015).